Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 The Watermans Arms, formerly the Alton Arms, no. 179

-A beerhouse was established here by 1841, when it was run by Henry Marden.
-He received £1 after the flood in January 1841 (X).
 George Dimmock, who combined beerhouse keeping and horse dealing, headed a household of 9 here in 1851.
-In Mason’s 1853 directory George Dimmock was recorded as a horse dealer at the ‘Alton Arms’, High Street.
-Henry Day had two lodgers staying at the beerhouse in 1861 and in 1871 Richard Littleboy, waterman & lighterman lived here.
-The beerhouse was named as The Watermans Arms in this census.
+In Mason's 1853 directory George Dimmock was recorded as a horse dealer at the 'Alton Arms', High Street.

 At the time of the 1909/10 Valuation the property was described as a 3 storey stock brick built & tiled shop with a one-storey lockup shop at the side, no. 180.
 In the ‘subordinate interests’ section of the return, lessees Crowley & Co Ltd, the Brewery, Alton, Hants are named for 21 years from 24 June 1897 @ £65 per annum for numbers 178 & 179.